Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/value-object.md

 ## What Problem Value Object is Trying to Solve?

-Relying exclusively on the language’s standard library’s primitive data types (such as strings, integers, or dictionaries) to represent concepts of the business domain is known as the primitive obsession code smell.
+Relying exclusively on the language’s standard library’s primitive data types,
+Such as strings, integers, or dictionaries to represent concepts of the business domain is known as the primitive obsession code smell.

 For example, consider the following class: